SimonMilord/Shopify-intern-challenge-fall2022/README.md

 For accessibility, I managed to obtain a Lighthouse score of 100 by implementing the following:
 * Leveraged as much semantic HTML tag as I could, when it made sense.
-* Paid attention to contrast-ratio when picking a color
+* Paid attention to contrast-ratio when picking a color.
+I got WCAG AAA approval and had contrast ratios well above 10:1.
 * Made sure the link descriptions
 * Added meaningful alt tag for images
 * Added form labels for screen readers